 Of course, there were indoors training facilities if all I was looking for was long-run fitness, but a running track was never going to give me the leg and core strength necessary to take on an 80k trail race with over 2,400 metres of climbing.

 So why have I chosen a race I've no chance of running a PB in, as my season opener?

+Well, apart from the fact that I've started to view timings and placings as a race's boobie prizes (but that's another blog post for another time!)
 I’d first run an EcoTrail event in Paris, several years ago, and loved it.
 We’d started the 50k in cold sunshine near the Palace of Versailles before running through 40k of hilly, stark post-winter woodland and emerging onto a grassy slope with Paris arrayed below us.
 I remember the exhaustion of a hard run evaporating as I’d spotted the Eiffel Tower.
 That was where the finish line was, right under this iconic monument, just 10k away!

 It's clear I guess, I'm excited for the race.
 The 80km route will take in villages that I’d read about in classic books (such as Fiesole, which had first come to my attention in ‘A Room With A View’) and I’ll be running through the very vineyards that give birth to Chianti wine.
 There’ll be some mountains to explore that I’ve read nothing at all about and also, after it all, I’ll still be in Florence, surrounded by the art of Michelangelo, Leonardo, Donatello and Botticelli, as well as some of the finest food in all of Europe.